• Skip to primary navigation

 Furthermore, Civil Engineers may also take on-site preparation activities, such as excavation, earthmoving, and grading for large construction projects.

-Also, civil engineers may oversee or write the specifications for harmful or nondestructive testing of the performance, reliability, and long-term durability of materials and structures.
+Also, civil engineers may oversee or write the specifications for destructive or nondestructive testing of the performance, reliability, and long-term durability of materials and structures.

-Asides the regular office work, Civil Engineers also go to project sites to supervise construction.
+Asides from the regular office work, Civil Engineers also go to project sites to supervise construction.

 Civil Engineers speak about projects to ruling boards and the general public.
 They also write documents about the project like responses to requests for proposals, status updates, and technical reports.